 The food also has a number of antioxidants and natural preservatives such as blueberries, cranberries, and oil of rosemary.
 It also has added vitamins and chelated minerals.
-Chelated minerals are often thought to be a better source of minerals because they are a form of mineral which has been bonded to a protein so they are easier for the animal to digest.
+Chelated minerals are often thought to be a better source of minerals because they are a form of a mineral that has been bonded to a protein so they are easier for the animal to digest.
 The dog is believed to get more use from the mineral.
 Chelated minerals are more expensive for the company to purchase.
-However, chelated minerals are normally more important in foods where there are ingredients, such as grains and phyto-estrogens, which would interfere with a dog’s normal absorption of minerals.
+However, chelated minerals are normally more important in foods where there are ingredients, such as grains and phytoestrogens, which would interfere with a dog’s normal absorption of minerals.
 It’s possible that the peas in this dog food could interfere with the normal absorption of minerals, making chelated minerals a necessity.
-Otherwise a dog might be getting a overdose of minerals.
+Otherwise, a dog might be getting an overdose of minerals.

 Finally, the food has several fermentation products added to help with digestion.
-These products are sometimes added if the food contains a lot of fiber in order to help break it down and aid in digestion.
+These products are sometimes added if the food contains a lot of fiber in order to help break it down and aid indigestion.
 Dogs don’t normally need a lot of additional help when digesting simple meats and fats.
-Fermentaion products have been used for a long time with farm animals but they are relatively new for pet foods.
+Fermentation products have been used for a long time with farm animals but they are relatively new for pet foods.

-The food contains 410 calories per cup which is good for a premium dog food.
+The food contains 410 calories per cup which is good for premium dog food.